 Chris "Kirbopher" Niosi makes a vocal cameo in the Goosebumps episodes.
 This is following Jon's appearance on Niosi's own show, TOME, as the voice of Sniper Wheel.

 Candid Camera Prank: The second 'Gaming in Public' episode.
 To prove that people would exaggerate the (alleged) harmfulness of video games, Jon created a bogus petition claiming the Nintendo 3DS caused blindness in children (featuring, among other things, the phrase "Heil Hitler") and asked random passersby to sign it for him.
 All of them signed without reading... and one of them signed even after having read it.
 Jon, naturally, crowned him King.

 Canon Immigrant: We already knew Jon doesn't truck with this type of character, as shown in Game Grumps (his response to Kimi from Rugrats).
 Then comes along the PAL Home Alone game with a Distaff Counterpart for Macaulay Culkin, along with a pair of Ambiguously Brown playmates.
 The plot thickens.

 Jon: Don't you remember these iconic characters from the film?
 "Kelly"?
 "Carl"?
 "Carly"?
 My—my favorite scene with them was this one: (horrific explosions)

 Cloud Cuckoo Lander: Every single episode will have you wondering if Jon is cuckoo for Cocoa Puffs.

 Cluster F-Bomb: When Malkovich offered to take calls from viewers on Malkovich's Gaming Guilty Pleasures, all but one of the callers replied with a simple "Fuck you."
-The one who didn't asked if his mother had a penis.
+The one who didn't asked him a valid question, but followed it with an inquiry about his mother having a penis.